phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 88118
+#Total Number of Tweets: 258993
-#Number of Clinton Tweets: 56407
+#Number of Trump Tweets: 88454
-#Number of Cruz Tweets: 45427
+#Number of Clinton Tweets: 56644
-#Number of Sanders Tweets: 41405
+#Number of Cruz Tweets: 45592
-#Number of Rubio Tweets: 22617
+#Number of Sanders Tweets: 41565
-#Number of Carson Tweets: 4014
+#Number of Rubio Tweets: 22706
-#Total Number of Tweets:
+#Number of Carson Tweets: 4034
 #Current Stream Started at Mon Feb  8 22:51:02
 ---
 ---